Detecting Initial System-Environment Correlations from a Single Observable: Introduction

 \section{Introduction}

-Quantum technologies exploit intrinsically quantum resources, such as superposition and entanglement, to achieve tasks that are impossible classically~\cite{BreuerPetruccione,AlickiLendi}.
-In realistic scenarios, however, a controllable system $S$ is never perfectly isolated.
-Instead, it interacts with additional degrees of freedom $E$ that we neither control nor directly monitor, and that we collectively refer to as the \emph{environment}.
-The resulting open quantum dynamics may depend not only on noise generated during the evolution, but also on correlations that may already exist between $S$ and $E$ at the initial time~\cite{Pechukas1994,Alicki1995,ShajiSudarshan2005,Laine2010,Modi2012}.
-Such initial correlations can invalidate the standard assumption that the reduced system dynamics form a completely positive (CP) dynamical map~\cite{Pechukas1994,Alicki1995,ShajiSudarshan2005}, and can obscure the identification of genuine memory effects, since increases in state distinguishability may originate from correlations at $t=0$ rather than from information backflow~\cite{Laine2010,Modi2012}.\\ Importantly, whether initial system--environment correlations are detrimental or beneficial depends on the physical context and, in particular, on whether such correlations are uncontrolled or deliberately engineered.
-In this latter case, initial system--environment entanglement can in some settings be leveraged as a \emph{resource} to mitigate effective decoherence during the evolution, allowing quantum computation to proceed approximately as if the system were effectively decoupled from its environment (see, e.g., Ref.~\cite{XieWangWu2025}).\\ If both $S$ and $E$ are experimentally accessible, one could in principle detect and quantify correlations through joint measurements or full state tomography of $SE$~\cite{Modi2012,Horodecki2009}.
-However, in many platforms the environment cannot be measured directly, which raises the central question:
+A controllable quantum system is never perfectly isolated.
+In realistic settings it interacts with surrounding degrees of freedom that are not directly accessible and are therefore treated as an environment~\cite{BreuerPetruccione,AlickiLendi}.
+This coupling gives rise to open-system dynamics, whose behavior may depend not only on noise generated during the evolution, but also on correlations that are already present between the system and the environment at the initial time~\cite{Pechukas1994,Alicki1995,ShajiSudarshan2005,Laine2010,Modi2012}.
+Such initial system--environment correlations are of fundamental interest because they can invalidate the standard assumption that reduced dynamics are generated by a completely positive map defined on the full system state space~\cite{Pechukas1994,Alicki1995,ShajiSudarshan2005}.
+They are also operationally important because they can mimic or mask genuine memory effects: for example, revivals in state distinguishability may originate from correlations already present at $t=0$ rather than from information backflow generated during the subsequent evolution~\cite{Laine2010,Modi2012}.

+At the same time, initial system--environment correlations are not merely a nuisance.
+When deliberately engineered, they can serve as a resource and modify the effective action of environmental noise in useful ways.
+In particular, appropriately structured initial system--environment entanglement can in some settings suppress decoherence or improve the robustness of quantum information processing (see, e.g., Ref.~\cite{XieWangWu2025}).
+Whether detrimental or beneficial, however, such correlations must first be identified.
+This makes the detection of initial system--environment correlations a central problem in the theory and practice of open quantum systems.

+If both the system and the environment were experimentally accessible, one could in principle detect correlations by joint measurements or full tomography of the combined state~\cite{Modi2012,Horodecki2009}.
+In most physical platforms, however, direct access to environmental degrees of freedom is either limited or completely absent.
+This raises a basic and practically important question: